wtsi-hgi/bsub_jupyter_lab/README.md

 # check that you can use your new conda env via jupyter notebook, and that it sees your personal R kernel:
 cd bsub_jupyter_lab
 ./bsub_jupyter_lab.sh -g hgi -c 4 -m 50000 -q normal -e $INSTALL_DIR/jupyterlab_env
-# notice I used the -e option, and please replace -g with our own lsf group (not ‘hgi’).
+# notice I used the -e option, and please replace -g with our own farm5 LSF group (not ‘hgi’).
-# open your browser to the jupyter lab URL, check that you see R kernel 'Rperso'
+# open your browser to the jupyter lab URL, and check that you see R kernel 'Rperso'

 # You should see the “Rperso” kernel available in the list of kernels, and R command .libPaths() should point to the R library path in your new conda env.

 # now you can install any other library in your environment!
-# also, if you need rstudio shortcuts, you will need: jupyter labextension install @techrah/text-shortcuts  # for RStudio’s shortcuts
+# also, if you need rstudio shortcuts, you will need: jupyter labextension install @techrah/text-shortcuts
 ```

 #### activate hgi conda on farm5